pauladam94/curryst/curryst.typ

 /// Creates an inference rule.
 ///
-/// You can render a rule created with this function using the `proof-tree`
+/// You can render a rule created with this function using the `prooftree`
 /// function.
 #let rule(
   /// The label of the rule, displayed on the left of the horizontal bar.